juexinwang/scGNN/README.md

 3. Check Results

-    In outputdir now, we have four output files: Need to change to csv files later *_recon.npy:        imputed matrix
+    In outputdir now, we have four output files: Need to change to csv files later：

+    *_recon.npy:        imputed matrix

     *_z.npy:            learned embedding for clustering

-    *_final_edgeList.npy:learned graph edges of the cell graph *_results.txt:      groups of cells identified
+    *_final_edgeList.npy:learned graph edges of the cell graph

+    *_results.txt:      groups of cells identified